PaddlePaddle/PaddleOCR/README_en.md

 - Many thanks to [Khanh Tran](https://github.com/xxxpsyduck) for contributing the English documentation.
 - Many thanks to [zhangxin](https://github.com/ZhangXinNan) for contributing the new visualize function、add .gitgnore and discard set PYTHONPATH manually.
+- Many thanks to [lyl120117](https://github.com/lyl120117) for contributing the code for printing the network structure.